-Sure, the main console uses standard computer printed circuit boards (PCB), but the controllers require specialized circuits.
+The central console uses standard computer-printed circuit boards (PCB), but the controllers require specialized circuits.

-In a PS4 controller, this board is split in two panels stacked on top of each other, with additional panels for a USB port, wireless antenna, a heatsink, and a battery.
+In a PS4 controller, this board is split into two panels stacked on each other, with additional panels for a USB port, a wireless antenna, a heatsink, and a battery.

-These two PCBs are typically spread throughout the controller shell and positioned to make suitable and effective contacts with the button keys.
+These two PCBs are spread throughout the controller shell and positioned to make suitable and effective contact with the button keys.

 This contact happens through conductive rubber plates affixed to the bottom of the buttons.
 These plates complete the board’s circuit when you press the buttons.